classico-trad-ecletico/accouplement/fr_long.md

 lourdes voûtes et amples façades des châteaux de de Brosse et Mansart.
-Toutefois, l'influence de ses prédécesseurs était assez directe\ :
+Toutefois, l'influence de ses prédécesseurs était assez directe :

 > For guidance on the orders, Le Vau relied less on graphic
 > models than on the buildings of François Mansart. (...)
 > It reflects a justified appreciation of Mansart's genius for
 > architectural ornament, Le Vau's relative lack of originality
-> in this sphere, and most important, a decorative approach
+> in this sphere, and most important, a decorative approach to the
-> to the orders.[@ballon:1999levau, p.
+> orders. [@ballon:1999louis, p.
 104]

 Cette attention à l'œuvre de Mansart serait utile pour l'activité de Le Vau au service du roi.